 # - ROOTFS_CLONE_MODE: "auto" is fine for most setups (advanced)

-# - ENABLE_SNAPSHOTS + SNAPSHOT_TEMPLATE_*: enable and size snapshot template VMs (optional)
+# - SNAPSHOT_TEMPLATE_*: size legacy template snapshot VMs (optional)

 cat > .env <<'ENV'